baumann-at/MultiChain-GUI/README.md

 * Publishing items to streams, as JSON or text or an uploaded file.
 * Viewing stream items, including listing by key or publisher and downloading files.
 * (Writing, testing and approving Smart Filters (both transaction and stream filters).  <= disabled in this fork)
-* A (simple) block explorer to display a list of blocks and details (transactions ...) of each block.
+* A (simple) block explorer to display a list of blocks and details (transactions ...) of each block. <= NEW in this fork

 System Requirements
 -------------------

 * A computer running web server software such as Apache.
 * PHP 5.x or later with the `curl` and `JSON` extensions.
-* MultiChain 1.0 alpha 26 or later, including MultiChain 2.0 alphas and betas.
+* MultiChain 2.0 or later.

 Create and launch a MultiChain Blockchain